-We have vacancies for trustees, including a Treasurer (more details further on), on our Board.
+We have rolling vacancies for trustees, including a Treasurer (more details further on), on our Board.
 Can you help us find new members?
 Are you interested in becoming involved?

 The Liverpool Irish Festival (LIF) brings Liverpool and Ireland closer together using arts and culture.
 It delivers a diverse, high quality and often ground breaking programme each October.
 LIF is a charitable company, whose Directors are its Trustees.
 These volunteers, come together as a Board to lead the charity and decide how it is run.
 LIF’s current Board aims to recruit skilled, experienced and enthusiastic individuals to come and join our current Trustees to guide and support the organisation through its next exciting phase of development.